jo-tez/ML-From-Scratch/README.md

 # Machine Learning From Scratch

 **Note**: the `pythonista` branch contains a number of changes to make this repository usable in the Pythonista 3 iOS app.
+Pythonista app does not allow installation of `Pandas` or `scikit-learn`, so much of the code changes replaces `DataFrames` with `Numpy` data arrays.

 ----